Available on every plan

 #The tool list is missing expected tools

-ElevenFlo MCP advertises only the launch subset to enabled accounts.
+ElevenFlo MCP advertises only its research tool set.
 If a tool from the catalog isn't showing up:

-• Reconnect through OAuth if the client cached an older tools/list response.
+- Reconnect through OAuth if the client cached an older

-If the tool is in the catalog and you have MCP access but the client still does not list it, contact ElevenFlo support with:
+If the tool is in the catalog and the client still does not list it, contact ElevenFlo support with:

 #Search results are empty